Complete Blood Count (CBC) with Differential Popular

 White Blood Cells

-- Low white blood cell count and differential levels (leukopenia) may indicate an autoimmune disorder, bone marrow disorder, congenital disease, malnutrition, and/or cancer.
+- Low white blood cell count and differential levels (leukopenia) may indicate an autoimmune disorder, bone marrow disorder, congenital disease, and/or malnutrition.

 - Symptoms of leukopenia include fever, chills, sweating, fatigue, weakness, shortness of breath, and more.